tamiriscrepalde/survival-analysis/README.md

 - Is the number of status changes related to the cancellation process?
 - Which are the features that have the most impact on cancellation?

+An article was posted on Medium related to this project, you can read it [here](https://medium.com/@tamiriscrepalde/exploratory-data-analysis-on-travel-packages-cancellation-5e3972d50121).

 ## Files in the repository
 Repository structure: